mandar-git/ansible-training-1/day6-vault/README.md

 ```

-All of the below commands prompts for a password, which is used to encrypt/decrypt the file contents
+All of the below commands prompt for a password, which is used to encrypt/decrypt the file contents

 ```
 ansible-vault create <file-name> :  Creates a new file , prompts for a paswword used to encrypt file contents and opens in edit mode , later saves the file as encrypted with the contents updated